Narciso J. Alegre: Biography

-Narciso J. Alegre was born on April 4, 1911 in Casiguran in the province of Sorsogon in the Bicol Peninsula.
+Narciso J. Alegre was born on April 4, 1911, in Casiguran in the province of Sorsogon in the Bicol Peninsula.
 In 1945, he moved his residence permanently to Manila to pursue his advocacies and entrepreneurial activities.

 His father, the late Senator Juan B. Alegre, was at one time the biggest abaca planter and coconut plantation owner of the Philippines with his holdings extending from Sorsogon to the inland of Masbate, off the coast of southern Luzon and cattle ranches covering the island of Ticao, Masbate province.

 At the young age of 7, Alegre was sent to Barcelona, Spain to study at the Real Colegio de las Escuelas Pías de Sarriá.
-He stayed in Barcelona as a student up to the age of 18 when he obtained his Bachelor of Science and Commerce from the University of Barcelona.
+He stayed in Barcelona as a student up to the age of 18 when he obtained his Bachillerato for the University of Barcelona.
 He learned to be a cellist and played the violoncello for the Red Cross and for other charitable institutions.
 In 1929 he was enrolled at the Peekskill Military Academy in Peekskill, New York where he took up military science.

 Upon his return to the Philippines Narciso J. Alegre was placed in charge of the family hacienda in the provinces of Sorsogon and Masbate.
 Upon his father's death in 1931 Alegre was urged by Sergio Osmeña to campaign for the acceptance of the Hare-Hawes-Cutting Independence Act.
 It was during this stage of his career that he got himself involved interchangeably in politics as well as business.